 I baked the cupcakes on 180C/350F/Gas Mark 4 for 25 minutes, then let them cool.
 Parkin tastes best after being stored for a few days in an air tight container, so I made these cupcakes a couple of days before decorating and eating them.
 You don’t have to do this, but it is recommended for developing the flavour.

-I melted 250g dark chocolate and poured it onto a lined baking tray to create a thin layer of chocolate.
+For the decoration, I melted dark chocolate and poured it onto a lined baking tray to create a thin layer of chocolate.
 I sprinkled popping candy all over it.

-I made the buttercream from 220g butter, 440g icing sugar and 2 tsp caramel extract.
+Then I made the buttercream from butter, icing sugar and caramel extract.
 I piped it onto the cupcakes using a piping bag and nozzle.

-I broke the chocolate into shards and stuck it into the buttercream.
-I also sprinkled the cupcakes with some gold edible glitter for extra sparkle!
+I broke the chocolate into shards and stuck it into the buttercream, and I also sprinkled the cupcakes with some gold edible glitter for extra sparkle!

-Just for fun I stuck a cake sparkler into one of the cupcakes for a photo – how cool does it look?!
+Just for fun I stuck a cake sparkler into one of the Parkin Cupcakes for a photo – how cool does it look?!
 I can’t wait to have a sparkler on bonfire night, write my name in the air with it, and then tuck into one of these cupcakes!

 Products from Amazon.co.uk